knmueller/QueraRoadService/README.md

 ## KtorServerCommon library
 This library has some common handling that could be used across ktor apps.
-Currently, it has functions for setting up CORS, ContentNegotiation, common exception handling, and config parsing.
+Currently, it has functions for setting up CORS (currently this is only anyHost -- not for production), ContentNegotiation, common exception handling, and config parsing.

 ## shared kotlin multiplatform section
 Separate project to house some common types, constants, and utilities.
 The type definitions for `Intersection`, `Road`, and `Sign` are here, along with a few common response types.

 ## Road service